amanrajput12/project-10/readme.md

    - - - -
 * Skill Gained in this project
   * Learned to make website responsive for multiple screen using __Media Queries__
-  * Learn to used change direction of content in row or colum  and align item  using __flex-direction__, __justifycontent__
+  * Learned to used change direction of content in row or colum  and align item  using __flex-direction__, __justifycontent__
   ,__align item__
   *  Leaned to  change the position using __realtive,absolute, etc__